 The Association Board of Directors establishes, adopts, and maintains a formal written capital adequacy plan to ensure that adequate capital is maintained for continued financial viability, to provide for growth necessary to meet the needs of members/borrowers, and to ensure that all stockholders are treated equitably.
-There were no material changes to the capital plan for 2022 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.
+There were no material changes to the capital plan for 2023 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.

-Total members' equity at December 31, 2022, increased \$9,143 to \$136,451 from the December 31, 2021, total of \$127,308.
-At December 31, 2021, total members' equity increased 7.26 percent from the December 31, 2020 total of \$118,693.
-The increase in 2022 was primarily attributed to the positive earnings being offset by the payment of \$10,150 in cash patronage distributions and the revolvement of \$1,276 in allocated surplus.
+Total members' equity at December 31, 2023, increased \$2,225 to \$138,676 from the December 31, 2022, total of \$136,451.
+At December 31, 2022, total members' equity increased 7.18 percent from the December 31, 2021 total of \$127,308.
+The increase in 2023 was primarily attributed to the positive earnings being offset by the payment of \$8,500 in cash patronage distributions and the revolvement of \$1,421 in allocated surplus.

-Total capital stock and participation certificates were \$1,212 on December 31, 2022, compared to \$1,149 on December 31, 2021 and \$1,008 on December 31, 2020.
-The 2022 increase from 2021 was attributed to the issuance of new protected borrower stock and participation certificates due to increased loan volume, partially offset by the retirement of protected borrower stock and participation certificates on loans liquidated in the normal course of business and the retirement of excess stock through revolvement.
+Total capital stock and participation certificates were \$1,209 on December 31, 2023, compared to \$1,212 on December 31, 2022 and \$1,149 on December 31, 2021.
+The 2023 decrease from 2022 was attributed to the retirement of protected borrower stock and participation certificates on loans liquidated in the normal course of business and the retirement of excess stock through revolvement, offset by the issuance of new protected borrower stock and participation certificates due to increased loan volume.